AdamJHowell/LinkUtilization/README.md

 # LinkUtilization
-A simple command-line utility to calculate link utilization from two SNMP walks.
+A simple command-line utility, written in c++, to calculate link utilization from two SNMP walks.